josefedwardsmith/SQL/README.md

 Using INNER JOINs to combine related tables

-Selecting and ordering fields to answer business questions
+Selecting and ordering data to answer business questions

-Understanding database relationships and schema design
+Understanding database relationships and schema structure

 Applying analytical thinking to structured datasets